 In an increasingly mobile world, we're breaking down 3 Reasons Why Marketers Should Learn the Language of Emojis.

-Aside from the occasional use of a simple Smile Emoji or Wink Emoji to ensure the recipient understood messages were meant in good humor, I’ve never been a fan of using emojis to communicate.
+Aside from the occasional use of a simple or to ensure the recipient understood messages were meant in good humor, I’ve never been a fan of using emojis to communicate.
 Honestly, use of these characters has always seemed pretty stupid to me.
 I mean really, what the hell are you trying to tell me with that smiling pile of poo?!
 Maybe you would use it to say something is a piece of S@*t, but it’s smiling so then does it become a positive thing?
 I’M SO CONFUSED!!!

-• It’s a Global Language: There has been a shift in the way we communicate.
+- It’s a Global Language: There has been a shift in the way we communicate.
 Everything is so very visual and emojis have become a way to overcome the limits of individual native languages to allow everyone worldwide to communicate with a universal language.

 So like it or not, emojis must now become a part of my social language.
 Truth be told, I don’t hate them.
 A simple emoji from my spouse, a friend or even my boss can make a bad day good again.
 Even more so, they’ve given me a new challenge – find innovative and meaningful ways to use emoticons in content marketing.